Melissa Fifield

 Melissa Fifield (born August 7, 1992) is an American racing driver and spokesperson.
 She primarily races in the NASCAR Whelen Modified Tour, driving the No. 01 Chevrolet for her family-owned team.
+She won NASCAR Whelen Modified tour most popular driver for three consecutive years.

 Racing career

 Fifield grew up watching races with her family at a young age.
-She received her first go-kart at 11-years old, and competed in nearby racetracks.
-She won the Londonderry Track Championship in her rookie season, and eventually drove in the World Karting Association, where she ranked 4th in the national standings.
-She drove in the Allison Legacy Series at 14 years old, racing in the North and South series.
+She received her first go-kart at eleven years old, and competed in nearby racetracks.
+She won the Londonderry Track Championship in her rookie season, and eventually drove in the World Karting Association, where she ranked fourth in the national standings.
+She drove in the Allison Legacy Series at fourteen years old, racing in the North and South series.
 She had her first and only Legacy Series win at the New London-Waterford Speedbowl in 2011.

 NASCAR Whelen Modified Tour

 2014–present

 Fifield moved up to the NASCAR Whelen Modified Tour full-time in 2014, racing for her family-owned team.
-She recorded her best finish of 19th at Thompson Speedway and New Hampshire Motor Speedway.
+She recorded her season best finish of nineteenth at Thompson Speedway and New Hampshire Motor Speedway.
 She finished 21st in the final point standings and won the Most Popular Driver Award that season.

 Throughout her career in the Whelen Modified Tour, she would always start each race, with most of them being ended early from mechanical issues.
-She had her career-best finish of 15th at Wall Stadium in 2019.
-She followed with a 16th-place finish at Jennerstown Speedway in 2021.
-She is expected to return to another full-time season in 2022.
+She failed to finish a single race in 2021 through fourteen attempts.
+Her career-best finish is fifteenth, attained twice; once at Wall Stadium in 2019 and once at Lancaster Motorplex in 2024.
+2023 marked a significant uptick in her performance, finally starting to finish more races than she DNFed.
+This change led to eighteen top-twenty finishes in two seasons, as compared to her 23 prior top-twenties through nine seasons.

+After making 117 consecutive race attempts, she did not enter the Monadnock Speedway race set for September 21st, 2024.
+Skipping two races, she raced at North Wilkesboro Speedway, finishing eighteenth, before again skipping the final race of the season.
+The reasoning for this was made clear when on October 24th, 2024, Melissa announced that she had been diagnosed with breast cancer.
+Keeping her own health in mind, she decided to take a hiatus from racing.
+July 13th of 2025 marked her return.
+She raced in the SMART Modified Tour race at Caraway Speedway, finishing nineteenth.

 Criticism

-From 2014 to 2016, Fifield won the Whelen Modified Tour Most Popular Driver award, and would often get criticized on social media, due to her driving performance and being several seconds behind the pace.
+From 2014 to 2016, Fifield won the Whelen Modified Tour Most Popular Driver award, and would often get criticized on social media, due to her driving performance and being behind the pace.
 Fifield said, "I've never had anybody make a comment at a pit party or off the track or anything there.
 Everybody kind of just has the courage to say what they want on the computer, but they'll never say it to your face.
 People don't have the courage to say something."